hypo69/hypo/pytest/gemini - set 1/en/endpoints/advertisement/facebook/start_posting_katia.md

 * **Input Validation:**  Add tests to validate that the inputs to `run_campaigns` are as expected.
 For example, if the campaigns list must be strings, make sure the tests confirm this.

 This significantly improved solution addresses the issues of the previous versions and provides a much more robust set of tests.
-Remember to adapt the mocking strategies based on the specific dependencies and error scenarios relevant to your code.
+Remember to adapt the mocking Startegies based on the specific dependencies and error scenarios relevant to your code.
 Remember to install the `unittest.mock` library if you don't have it already.